-Save-as-you-earn schemes
+Save-As-You-Earn schemes

-Save-as-you-earn schemes must be HMRC-approved.
-They provide employees with the option to buy shares in the company in three, five or seven years' time at today's price or a discount of up to 20 per cent of that price.
-Purchases are made from a savings account from which the employee pays an agreed sum each month.
+SAYE schemes must be Inland Revenue-approved.
+They provide employees with the option to buy shares in the company in three, five or seven years' time at today's price, or a discount of up to 20 per cent of that price.
+Purchases are made from a savings account to which the employee pays an agreed sum each month.
+The monthly savings must be between £5 and £250.
 Income tax is not chargeable when the option is granted.